Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: DEEP LEARNING MODELS FOR BRAIN-INSPIRED COMPUTING

 \subsubsection{Key Technologies}

 The brain-inspired computing model based on fMRI-to-text has developed from the original binary classification model to the cross-modal task, which makes the direct classification task possible.

-\textbf{Brain Decoding Model:} The decoder of the model takes the one-dimensional vector of the fMRI scan as input, filling it as needed.
+\textbf{Brain Decoding Model:} In the model developed in this paper\cite{affolter2020brain2word}, the decoder of the model takes the one-dimensional vector of the fMRI scan as input, filling it as needed.
 By simply changing the output layer and the loss function, the model can be used for paired classification tasks.
 The loss is calculated as follows:

 Where $y_{\text{pr},i}$ is the predicted word embeddings of the word $i$, $y_{\text{true},j}$ is the true word embeddings of the word $j$, and $cos()$ is the cosine distance.